 This approach is broad from the start or onset and requires testing of all residents and HCP regardless of vaccination status when a single case of COVID-19 is identified in the facility.
-If using the broad-based approach and not completing contact tracing, the facility must quarantine all unvaccinated residents.
+This approach can also be used when resources are not available to conduct contact tracing.